Meet Alex Caspero

-Zucchini Lasagna that happens to be vegan and gluten-free!
+Zucchini Lasagna, which happens to be vegan and gluten-free!
 This lasagna is SO good!
-Zucchini noodles with eggplant, mushrooms and cashew-cauliflower ricotta.
+Zucchini noodles with eggplant, mushrooms, and cashew-cauliflower ricotta.

-Tomato sauce, zucchini lasagna sheets, cauliflower-cashew ricotta, roasted mushroom and eggplant then repeat.
-Then bake until hot and bubbly and DIVE RIGHT IN.
+Tomato sauce, zucchini lasagna sheets, cauliflower-cashew ricotta, roasted mushroom, and eggplant.
+Combine all of that together, then bake until hot and bubbly and enjoy!

 Start by tossing together the eggplant, mushrooms, olive oil, garlic, red pepper flakes and salt until well coated, then bake until tender.